 Apart from lowering your website security, spamming also reduces its speed and severely affects performance.

 Many e-commerce websites have incurred losses due to disruptions in their website and overall sales because of DDoS (Distributed Denial of Service) attacks.
-What happens is that your servers receive a deluge of requests from many untraceable IP addresses causing it to crash.
+What happens is that your servers receive a deluge of requests from many untraceable IP addresses causing it to crash and making unavailable to your store visitors.

 Hackers may design a malicious software and install on your IT and computer systems without your knowledge.
-These malicious programs include spyware, viruses, Trojan horses, and ransomware.
+These malicious programs include spyware, viruses, trojan, and ransomware.

 The systems of your customers, admins, and other users might have Trojan Horses downloaded on them.
 These programs can easily swipe any sensitive data that might be present on the infected systems and may also infect your website.